EliuthLoga/MachineLearning/README.md

 # MachineLearning

-This branch contains some Supervised and Unsupervised Machine Learnign algorithms learnt in the Machine Learning subject at CIC.
+This branch contains some Supervised and Unsupervised Machine Learnign algorithms.
 It also contains a solution for Hosue Prices Kaggle competition using Linear Regression model.

+The content is part of the ML course of the Master in Computer Science program in the Computer Science at Computer Research Center of the Mexican National Polytechnic Institute.